How Many Types Of Hallucinogenic Mushrooms Are There?

 While most hallucinogenic or psilocybin mushrooms are in the Psilocybe genus, there are many other species across several genera that contain these hallucinogenic compounds, including:

-Ingesting hallucinogenic mushrooms does not actually cause hallucinations, but rather a distortion of perception.
+Ingesting hallucinogenic mushrooms does not cause hallucinations, but rather a distortion of perception.
 Taking mushrooms can cause nausea, dizziness, muscle weakness and numbness.
-There is also the very real danger of consuming the wrong mushroom.
-Without a great deal of knowledge about identifying mushrooms, it’s easy to mistake a poisonous mushroom for a magic mushroom.
+There is also the genuine danger of consuming the wrong mushroom.
+Without a large amount of knowledge about identifying mushrooms, it’s easy to mistake a poisonous mushroom for a magic mushroom.
 While mushrooms themselves are not considered addictive, users quickly build up a tolerance, and it’s believed there may be cross-tolerance between hallucinogenic mushrooms and other drugs like mescaline.

 In the United States, psilocybin mushrooms are considered a Schedule I drug under the Psychotropic Substances Act, which means they have a high abuse potential with no accepted medical use.